particle-iot/docs/src/content/hardware/certification/antenna.md

 Cellular boosters like the [weBoost](https://www.amazon.com/weBoost-472120-Signal-Booster-Carriers/dp/B081BM99M9/ref=sr_1_4) generally work with all Particle cellular devices, assuming there is at least some faint, compatible signal available.
 For example, with the Boron 2G/3G in the United States, if you only have a weak T-Mobile signal they can be helpful.
 If you have no T-Mobile service at all in your area, they will not help.

 Cellular micro/pico/femto cells that use the Internet to connect to a specific carrier generally do not work.
-For example, the AT&T MicroCell does not work with the Electron and E Series, even though they can use AT&T in the United States.
+For example, the AT&T MicroCell does not work with the Electron and E-Series, even though they can use AT&T in the United States.
 The reason is that the Particle devices are roaming on AT&T, and the MicroCell product does not allow access to roaming cellular devices.

 ## Wi-Fi